pact-foundation/pact-jvm/README.md

 ## Building the library

-Most of pact-jvm is written in Scala.
+Most of Pact-JVM is written in Scala.
 You can build it using SBT (the old way).
 We are moving the build to Gradle, so you can build it with that too.

 To build the libraries: